zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 #### B. Making a Payment

-In the [Step 2](#2-transfer-a-kitty), we added the functions necessary to transfer the _ownership_ of our Kitties.
-But, in the event that the Kitty was bought or sold, we never actually specified a currrency associated to our pallet.
+In [Step 2](#2-transfer-a-kitty), we added the functions necessary to transfer the _ownership_ of our Kitties.
+But we never actually specified a currrency associated to our pallet.

 In this step we'll learn how to use [FRAME's Currency trait][currency-frame-rustdocs] to adjust account balances using its very own [`transfer` method][transfer-currency-rustdocs].
 It's useful to understand why it's important to use the `transfer` method in particular and how we'll be accessing it: